CONTINUING MEDICAL EDUCATION

-This program is accredited for a maximum of 24 contact hours in partnership with Partners in Healthcare Education, LLC.
+This program is accredited for a maximum of 24 contact hours (This includes a maximum of 18 contact hours and 6 pharmacology contact hours for the general sessions and a maximum of 3 contact hours for each workshop.
+The EKG workshop will provide up to .25 pharmacology contact hours and the kidney workshop will provide up to 1.0 pharmacology contact hours) in partnership with Partners in Healthcare Education, LLC.
 Partners in Healthcare Education, LLC, is accredited by the American Association of Nurse Practitioners as an approved provider of nurse practitioner continuing education.
 Provider number 031206.
-Pharmacology contact hours are pending.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of Cincinnati and Global Academy for Medical Education, LLC.
 The University of Cincinnati is accredited by the ACCME to provide continuing medical education for physicians.